raandree/AdMonitoring/README.md

 **Active Directory Health Monitoring and Automated Reporting System**

+> [!CAUTION]
+> **⚠️ AI-GENERATED CODE - RESEARCH PROJECT**
+>
+> **Every line of code in this repository was written by AI using Claude Sonnet 4.5 and Cline.**
+>
+> This repository serves as a research and proof-of-concept project to investigate what can be achieved with AI-assisted software development.
+While the code follows best practices and includes comprehensive testing, it should be thoroughly reviewed and tested before use in production environments.
+>
+> **Use at your own risk.
+This is an experimental AI research project.**

+---

 A comprehensive PowerShell module for monitoring Active Directory infrastructure health, automating routine checks, and generating actionable reports for AD administrators.

 ## Overview